Moby Zazà

 Moby Zazà is a ferry operated by Moby Lines between Nice and Bastia.
-Until 2015 she was MS Wind Perfection, an accommodation ship owned and operated by C-bed.
-She was built in 1982 as MS Olau Britannia by Weser Seebeckswerft in Bremerhaven for Olau Line, who used her on Sheerness—Vlissingen service.
+Until 2015 she was named Wind Perfection, an accommodation ship owned and operated by C-bed.
+She was built in 1982 as Olau Britannia by Weser Seebeckswerft in Bremerhaven for Olau Line, who used her on Sheerness—Vlissingen service.
 In 1990 she was sold to Fred.
-Olsen Lines and renamed MS Bayard for services between Norway and Denmark.
+Olsen & Co and renamed Bayard for services between Norway and Denmark.
 In 1991 Fred.
-Olsen Lines was sold to Color Line and the Bayard passed under their ownership under the name MS Christian IV.
-In 2008, she was sold to Stella Lines and renamed MS Julia for service between Helsinki and St. Petersburg.
+Olsen Lines was sold to Color Line and the Bayard passed under their ownership under the name Christian IV.
+In 2008, she was sold to Stella Lines and renamed MS Julia for service between Helsinki and St Petersburg.
 This was a failure and after just two months the Julia was laid up.
 In 2009, she was sold to Fastnet Line and entered service on their Swansea—Cork route in 2010, retaining her earlier name.